Caltrain ridership has increased at a faster rate than that of any other Bay Area transit agency over the past decade.

 The Caltrain Modernization Program will electrify and upgrade the Caltrain's commuter rail service between San Jose and San Francisco.

-Slated for operation by 2020, this program will allow Caltrain to:
+This program will allow Caltrain to:

 - Run quieter, cleaner, faster and more frequent trains